 Prediction error is the gap between what you expect and what you get.
 The brain learns strongly from that gap.
 Short-form feeds deliver constant micro prediction errors, which force attention to reorient again and again.
 That is one reason the feed can leave you feeling mentally loud afterward.
 Your brain has been rapidly updating and switching.

 Another piece is novelty.
 Novelty is a signal of potential opportunity and potential threat.
 It pulls attention.
-When you stack novelty with emotion and social cues, you create a highly sticky attention environment.
+When you stack novelty with emotion and social cues, you create a highly why your brain chases novelty and new stimuli environment.

 Why short-form design makes stopping harder